 This tasty French style sandwich with rosemary ham, goat cheese, apple, lemon, and arugula is sweet, salty, spicy, and crunchy and makes the perfect lunchtime meal.

 - Don't eat meat?
 Ditch the ham and add more apple slices and more goat cheese crumbles.
 Or try adding roasted carrots, pureed roasted butternut squash, or pickled beets for an unexpected burst of awesomeness!

 - Want less carbs but still all that bread-y goodness?
 Try scooping the interior of the sandwich out.
-This not only cuts down on carbs but it also helps all the ingredients stay packed together on the sandwich so nothing will fall out as you eat it.
-Or try ditching the bread all together and mixing all the ingredients into a salad bowl for a beautiful guilt-free lunch.
+The ingredients still stay packed together on the sandwich so nothing will fall out as you eat it.
+Or try ditching the bread altogether and mixing all the ingredients into a salad bowl for a beautiful lunch.

 06 of 19